Contract Farming for Organic Produce — Risks and Rewards

 Rejection clause risk

-Key Terms to Negotiate Before Signing
+What Are the Key Contract Terms to Negotiate Before Signing?

 Floor price: The minimum guaranteed price regardless of market movement.
 If the market rises above the floor, a well-negotiated contract includes a revenue-sharing clause so the farmer benefits from the upside.
 Never sign a contract with no floor price.